jdmansec/CS50/Week 0 Scratch/README.md

 ## Algorithms

 > **Definition:** **Algorithms** are step-by-step instructions for solving a problem.

-So now we can represent inputs and outputs.
-The black box earlier will contain algorithms, step-by-step instructions for solving a problem.

 Let's say we wanted to find a friend, Mike Smith, in a phone book.